 More importantly, it’s a very widely used tool for measuring the difficulty of a text, making it one of the best ways to help choose books that are on the right level for your child.
 Most books have been assigned a Lexile score, and it’s easy to look up.

-Hint: if your child is already reading fluently, you might consider paying less attention to reading level and more attention to the appropriateness of a text.
+Hint: if your child is already reading fluently and above grade level, you might consider paying less attention to reading level and more attention to the appropriateness of a text.
 Read more here.

 There’s no good reason to get bogged down in how Lexile levels are assessed, but it basically deals with the complexity of a text.
 How long are the sentences?
 What’s the word frequency?